-Updated August, 2018
+Updated August, 2019

 School Counselors received a "Counselor Bundle" during the 2015-16 school year, consisting of a laptop, monitor and docking station.
 The laptops were updated over the summer of 2018 with new batteries and additional memory to improve performance.
-Requests for equipment for newly added counselors can be submitted to the IT Service Desk.
+Requests for equipment for newly added counselors can be submitted to the Service Desk.

 Classroom, Lab, and Common Area Equipment

-Technology bundles were deployed to all active District classrooms during the 2014-2015 and 2015-16 school years.
+"Technology bundles" were deployed to all active District classrooms during the 2014-2015 and 2015-16 school years.
 The bundles include a cart, monitor, monitor arm, Windows PC, projector, document camera, speakers, and cable locks.
-Projectors and document cameras for added classrooms can be requested through the IT Service Desk.
+Equipment for added classrooms can be requested through the Service Desk.
 Replacement projector bulbs can also be requested through the Service Desk.

-Common Space Presentation/Instruction Equipment (Gym, Auditorium, Library, etc.)
+Common Space Presentation Equipment (Gym, Auditorium, etc.)